 Valium is considered to be a relatively low risk for addiction, but is also approved for various medical uses and can be prescribed legally by doctors.
 It was once widely prescribed, but today, there is more understanding of the very real risk of Valium addiction.
 Valium addiction treatment should be taken seriously.

 Unlike some painkillers, Valium addiction is not a quick process.
 It replaces some neurochemicals in the brain when it takes effect and can slow down electrical activity in the brain, which reduces stress.
 Because of this, it can create a feeling of relaxation.
 It relaxes the mind and body, making Valium a popular drug for those experiencing a lot of stress.

 Valium is physically addictive too, which means that the body will develop a craving for and dependency on it once it replaces the chemicals the brain normally produces for itself.
 Physical addiction can take place after about four months of use, depending on the amount taken.
-This is why it’s not recommended that people don’t take Valim for more than a few months.
+This is why it’s not recommended for anyone to take Valim for more than a few months.

 Detoxing From Valium

 Valium rehab requires a detoxification process.
-Because of the intensity of the physical addiction, long-term users who take a cold-turkey approach to quitting, and stop taking the drug entirely, will likely experience violent and painful withdrawal symptoms.
+Because of the intensity of the physical addiction, long-term users who take a cold-turkey approach to quit, and stop taking the drug entirely, will likely experience violent and painful withdrawal symptoms.
 Symptoms can include vomiting, seizures, hallucinations, and abdominal cramps.
 It’s important to detox from Valium in an experienced, professional Valium addiction treatment center, so you can be monitored safely and supported through the situation.
 Here at Evolve Indy, we can help.
 Contact us today.